emeka-io/environmental-monitoring-system/README.md

 # Environmental Monitoring System (Phase 1)

-This project is a real-time temperature and humidity dashboard designed to monitor room environments.
+This is a temperature and humidity measurement system designed to monitor room environments.
 It utilizes a **DHT11 sensor** for data acquisition and a **1.3" OLED (SH1106)** for clear, live visualization.

 ---